decisionintelligence/TFB/README.md

 # TFB: Towards Comprehensive and Fair Benchmarking of Time Series Forecasting Methods

-**If you find this project helpful, please don't forget to give it a ⭐ Star to show your support.
-Thank you!**

 > [!IMPORTANT]
+> 1、If you find this project helpful, please don't forget to give it a ⭐ Star to show your support.
+Thank you!
-> We have retested the results of some algorithms, which may differ from those in the TFB paper.
+> 2、We have retested the results of some algorithms, which may differ from those in the TFB paper.
 You can find the hyperparameters we ultimately selected for each algorithm on each dataset in the [scripts](https://github.com/decisionintelligence/TFB/tree/master/scripts) folder, and their corresponding algorithm test results can be found on the [OpenTS](https://decisionintelligence.github.io/OpenTS/leaderboards/multivariate_time_series/)!